-A collective fund-raising effort by women graduates of the Law School, the Law Alumnae Scholarships provide meaningful financial support to deserving students.
-The effort has received over $2.5 million in support since it was created in 2004.
-Once fully endowed, the Law Alumnae Scholarships will provide a full-tuition scholarship to a student in each class.
-A rotating committee of three or four donors help choose the Law Alumnae Scholars.
-The scholarships are awarded to candidates who increase diversity, broadly defined, at the Law School.
-The candidates have a history of leadership and the clear potential to participate in the life of the Law School at the highest level.
-The scholarships are awarded based on financial need, with academic merit considered when choosing between competing candidates.
+A collective fund-raising effort by women graduates of the Law School, the Law Alumnae Scholarships provide meaningful financial support to outstanding students.
+As of June 30, 2015, the effort had received over $2.25 million in support since it was created in 2004.
+Law Alumnae Scholarships provide significant scholarship support to at least one student in each class.
+A representative from the Law Alumnae Scholarship Committee helps select the recipients.
+The scholarships are awarded to candidates with financial need and academic merit who increase diversity (broadly defined) at the Law School, have a history of leadership, and the clear potential to participate in the life of the Law School at the highest level.
+Law Alumnae Scholars are invited to attend an annual lunch with members of the Law Alumnae Scholarship Committee.

 Established in 1984, the Dillard Scholarships are the Law School's premier full scholarship awards.
 Each endowment gift of $750,000 carries the name of the donor, in association with that of Hardy Cross Dillard ’27, the fifth dean of the Law School.
 Dillard Scholarships enable Virginia to attract exceptional students who could attend any law school in the country.
 Dillard Scholarships are used to identify students whose remarkable abilities, demonstrated commitments, and varied backgrounds suggest the potential for extraordinary leadership, in the Law School community and beyond.